K-Y KNOWS WOMEN.

 K-Y is born in NYC

-Like so many colorful stories, ours starts in New York City, though at the time, you might have had to bribe your doctor to take us home.
+Like so many crazy stories, ours starts humbly in New York City, though at the time you might have had to bribe your doctor to take us home.

 1940